carpentries-incubator/scons-novice/learners/reference.md

 [dependency]{#dependency}
 :   A synonym for [source](#source).

+[false dependency]{#false-dependency}
+:   This can refer to a [dependency](#dependency) that is artificial. e.g. a false dependency is introduced if a data analysis script is added as a dependency to the data files that the script analyses.

 [function]{#function}
 :   A [Python](#glossary-python), [SCons](#scons), or user-defined function that performs some operation, for example gets a list of files matching a pattern.